mgerstner/oscfs/README.md

   number.
 Each directory contains the state of the package's files as of that revision.

+## Performance Hints

+### Sorting of Directory Contents

+Listing directories with `ls` can feel a bit on the slow side, even if data is cached by `oscfs`.
+This results from `ls` sorting the directory contents by name.
+Since e.g. `openSUSE:Factory` contains more than 10.000 entries this can take about a second to complete.
+When listing without sorting i.e. by running `ls -f` then the time required is considerably lower.
+Similar considerations need to be made when accessing the file system by other means like from programming languages that could sort directory contents by default.

+### Metadata of Pseudo Files

+The pseudo files contained in the `.oscfs` directory of a package start out with a size of zero bytes, although they may actually contain data.
+The reason for this is that for determining the size of the content, the content would need to be accessed right away.
+This would slow down e.g. recursive searching for file names considerably.
+Therefore some metadata like the size of pseudo files is only calculated after it is accessed the first time.
+Since some of the pseudo files may return dynamic data the display file size is also subject to change at any time i.e. it only reflects a snapshot of the data as it was last seen by `oscfs`.

 ## Usage Examples

 ### Finding Packages